An emergence-oriented approach to circular formation: Deferred proofs

-In the matrix $\hat{A}_V$, it follows for all $i$ that the $(3i-1)$th column is null.
-Hence, $\hat{A}_V$ can be transformed by permutation into block lower-triangular form~\eqref{eq-A-lower-form}.
-Then $\hat{A}_R$ and its corresponding blocks can be obtained as in~\eqref{eq-A-reduced}--\eqref{eq-A-reduced-block}. \proofbox
+In the matrix $\hat{A}_V$, it holds for all $i$ that the $(3i-1)$th column is null.
+Hence, it can be transformed by permutations into block triangular form~\eqref{eq-A-lower-form}, and $\hat{A}_R$ is then obtained as in~\eqref{eq-A-reduced}. \endproof